David-Pires/boot-strap-sand-box/README.md

 Starting to see classes just like h1, h2 to h6 just adding these classes in a `<h4>` e.g tag it turns to the respective one.

+Note: This repository is based on Bootstrap 4.
+So, some resources are adapted to work accordin the most updated one.

 > HEADINGS

 **_class="h"_**